adityadani/pxdocs/content/concepts/shared-volumes.md

 {{<info>}}
 **Note:**
 Usage of shared/sharedv4 volumes for databases is not recommended, since they have a small metadata overhead.
+Along with that, typical databases do not support concurrent writes to the underlying database at the same time.
 {{</info>}}